December 1 REWARD OF OBEDIENCE

 December 10 FAVOR

 For the sake of David Your servant, Do not turn away the face of Your anointed.

-Athletes understand the importance of favor.
-Whether in favor of the coach, other players, or even the referees, it is essential to them.
+Children understand the importance of favor.
+Whether it is the favor of their parents, other siblings, or even their grandparents, it is essential.
 Favor allows them opportunities that they would never have enjoyed otherwise.
 They never want to lose the favor they have.
 As a Christian, we have favor with the God of the universe.
 Not that we command Him, but that we are given opportunities that we would never have had.
 Knowing His favor helps us to value keeping it.
 Are you living in God’s favor?

 December 12 UNITY

 Behold, how good and how pleasant it is for brothers to dwell together in unity!

 A necessary ingredient of a successful family or company is unity.
 Unity does not mean that everyone looks alike or does the same thing.
 It means that they each take their unique abilities and talents and put them together for a common vision and purpose.
 This ingredient is also important among Christians.
 God created us differently with the wisdom of knowing that when we work together in unity, powerful things will happen.
 Unity happens when we all work together for His vision and purpose.
 Are you living a life of unity?